Automorphisms of quartic surfaces and Cremona transformations: Introduction

 Throughout this note, we work over the field $\mathbb{C}$ of complex numbers.\\

-\textbf{Acknowledgement} This paper grew from our Ph.D. research work.
+\textbf{Acknowledgements.} This paper grew from our Ph.D. research work.
 We would like to thank our Ph.D. advisor Carolina Araujo for presenting us Gizatullin's problem and for the several fruitful discussions that culminated in this article.
-Also we thank to Alice Garbagnati for her valuable suggestions and careful reading.
+We also thank Alice Garbagnati and the anonymous referees for their valuable suggestions and careful reading.
+We extend our gratitude to Paola Comparin, Michela Artebani, Alessandra Sarti, Giacomo Nanni, Pablo Quezada, Roberto Villaflor for insightful discussions related to this problem.
+Furthermore, We would like to thank CAPES (Coordernação de Aperfeiçoamento de Pessoal de Nível Superior) for the financial support that made this paper possible.